ansible/ansible/GUIDELINES.md

 Issues for modules, including bug reports, documentation bug reports, and feature requests, are tracked in the [ansible-modules-extras repository](https://github.com/ansible/ansible-modules-extras/issues).

 At this time, we do not have an automated process by which Issues are handled.
 If you are a maintainer of a specific module, it is recommended that you periodically search module issues for issues which mention your module's name (or some variation on that name), as well as setting an appropriate notification process for receiving notification of mentions of your GitHub ID.

+## PR Workflow

+Automated routing of pull requests is handled by a tool called [Ansibullbot](https://github.com/ansible/ansibullbot).
+(You could say that he moooo-ves things around.)

+Being moderately familiar with how the workflow behind the bot operates can be helpful to you, and -- should things go awry -- your feedback can be helpful to the folks that continually help Ansibullbot to evolve.

+A detailed explanation of the PR workflow can be seen here: https://github.com/ansible/community/blob/master/PR-FLOW.md

 ***